Stewed Tomatoes

 Stewed Tomatoes in dark grey bowl on table.

-Old-fashioned stewed fresh tomatoes are a fabulous dish all on their own — they don’t need to be mixed with anything to taste amazing!
+Old-fashioned stewed tomatoes are a fabulous ingredient but also an amazing dish all on their own — they don’t need to be mixed with anything to taste amazing!
 They are like a super chunky tomato sauce and can be served as a topping or a side dish with Baked Chicken Thighs, Baked Salmon, or Air Fryer Steak.
 You can also heap them on pasta or rice, or maybe a portion of Zucchini Orzo Casserole.
 Almost any simply cooked main dish or starch pairs well with these rich, sweet, cooked tomatoes.

 By signing up, you agree to our Privacy Policy.